-Fold the foam to insert the second half into the cover.
+Fold the foam insert in half to insert the second half into the cover.
 Once the foam is inside the fabric cover, use your hands to rip out the trash bags.

 Whew!
-That’s alot of work for today!
-I spent Saturday afternoon measuring, cutting, stitching, stuffing and the tufting this french tufted cushion.
+That’s a lot of work for today!
+I spent Saturday afternoon measuring, cutting, stitching, stuffing, and tufting this french tufted cushion.
 We will see how to do the tufting in the next post.

 join our journey!